OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-119.md

 ## Psalm 119:83

-> Though I have become like a wineskin in the smoke,
+> Though I have become like a dried wineskin in the smoke,
 > I do not forget Your statutes.

 ## Psalm 119:84

-> How many are the days of Your servant?
+> What is the measure of my days, Your servant?
-> When will You execute judgment on those who persecute me?
+> When will You bring justice to those who pursue me?

 ## Psalm 119:85